Mormon studies: Official church records and early histories

 Official recorders have existed since Joseph Smith organized the Church of Christ on April 6, 1830.
 Church records continue to the present and are kept in the LDS church archives.
-The first official church history was published in 1842, when Smith and his associates began writing History of Joseph Smith as an official diary of Joseph Smith.
+The first official church history was published in 1842 when Smith and his associates began writing History of Joseph Smith as an official diary of Joseph Smith.
 This history was published in Times and Seasons in Nauvoo, and then in Deseret News and Latter-day Saints' Millennial Star up until 1863.
 History of Joseph Smith was followed by History of Brigham Young, which was also published in Deseret News and Millennial Star over the next two years.
 Church Historians and their assistants edited the material, which was published in official publications.
 Andrew Jenson made sizable contributions to documentary church history with the Latter-day Saint Biographical Encyclopedia (1901–36), Encyclopedic History of the Church (1941), and an unpublished "Journal History of the Church" containing over 1,500 scrapbooks filled with published and unpublished records of daily activities in the church.
 Jenson made a special report on the Mountain Meadows Massacre, and parts of the report were not openly used until Massacre at Mountain Meadows (2008) by Richard E. Turley, Ronald W. Walker, and Glen M. Leonard.

 The first historian to attempt to summarize Mormon history on a large scale was Edward Tullidge, who wrote Life of Brigham Young: or Utah and Her Founders (1876), History of Salt Lake City (1886), and History of Northern Utah and Southern Idaho (1889).
 Hubert How Bancroft wrote History of Utah (1889) with the help of the Historian's Office.
 Bancroft's history of Utah portrayed Mormons favorably.
-Critics say that he wasn't objective since he allowed LDS Church authorities to read the book before publication.
+Critics say he wasn't objective since he allowed LDS Church authorities to read the book before publication.
 Perhaps his favorable treatment was how he obtained access to the church records.
 Expanding on Bancroft's history, Orson F. Whitney wrote History of Utah (1898–1904) in four volumes.
 Joseph Fielding Smith wrote Essentials of Church History in 1922.
 Most of these accounts combined various testimonies into a single narrative without questioning the validity of the eyewitnesses or other observers, especially those of church authorities.